G.I. Bill: Chapter 34 (Vietnam Era G.I. Bill)

 The Vietnam Era G.I.
 Bill provided educational assistance for service members serving on Active Duty for more than 180 days with any portion of that time falling between January 31, 1955, and January 1, 1977.
 To be eligible, service members must have been discharged under conditions other than dishonorable.
 There was no service member contribution for this program like Chapter 30 or 32.
 This program was sunset on December 31, 1989.

 Chapter 35 (Survivors' and Dependents' Educational Assistance Program)

 The Survivors' and Dependents' Educational Assistance (DEA) Program delivers education and training advantages to dependents from eligible resources to veterans who have either have a terminal illness due to a service-related condition, or who were called to active duty or had a disability related to serving in the American forces in the United States.
 That program gives around 50 months of education benefits.
 However, there are still more opportunities.
 The benefits may be used for degree and certificate programs, apprenticeship, and on the job training.
-Wives of veterans and former wives are offered free courses occasionally.
+Spouses of veterans and former spouses are offered free courses occasionally.